Hand grabs popcorn from a tray

 See how long popcorn lasts, the best storage conditions, and more in this comprehensive guide.
 Learn how to extend the lifespan of your popcorn, keep those kernels fresher for longer, and enjoy the perfect batch of popcorn whenever you crave it.

 Popcorn is a staple in millions of American households.
-It tastes great, has an irresistible aroma, and keeps well — so we'd be shocked if anyone keeps popcorn kernels long enough for them to expire.
+It tastes great, has an irresistible aroma, and keeps well — so we'd be surprised if anyone saved it long enough to expire (we know for a fact that many find our Oh Sooo Buttery and Classic Kettle Popcorn Kits irresistible).

 The short answer is yes.
-Kernels that aren’t stored properly can develop mold while popped popcorn can turn stale.
-Thankfully, there are ways to extend the lifespan of your popcorn and keep those kernels fresher for longer.
+Popped popcorn can turn stale, while kernels you don't store properly can develop mold.
+Thankfully, you can extend the lifespan of your popcorn and keep kernels fresher for longer.

-In this blog post, we’ll share exactly how long popcorn lasts, the best storage conditions, and other frequently asked questions on the topic of keeping popcorn fresh and safe to eat.
+In this blog post, we’ll discuss how long popcorn lasts, the best storage conditions for your precious kernels, and other frequently asked questions on the topic of keeping popcorn fresh and safe to eat.

 How Long Does Popcorn Last?